-My response, the one that got all the up votes and views basically went like this.
 I feel your pain.
 I never heard about Williams College until I got the invitation to interview there for a job as an assistant professor in the political science department.
 I didn’t know it was the top ranked school in the nation.

 As a native Californian, nothing prepared me for life at a New England liberal arts college, and I quickly figured out that being there was a mistake.
 It was so cold and lonely when I arrived that I knew, almost immediately, that I had hit a dead end in my life.

 I wish I would say that things got better there overtime, but they did not.
 In my experience, Williams College is just way too small and far too geographically isolated to be a good choice for your undergraduate education.
 If you have an opportunity to transfer to Stanford, I would take it in a heart beat.